DAVID SIMPSON recalls the tale of the notorious County Durham serial killer, Mary Ann Cotton, who claimed the lives of at least 17 people

 The couple moved to West Auckland in south Durham which is said to have been Mary Ann’s choice.
-There they found themselves living in the same street as Mary Ann’s old flame, Joseph Nattress, with whom Mary Ann once again rekindled her affair.
+There they found themselves living, perhaps not coincidentally, in the same street as Mary Ann’s old flame, Joseph Nattress, with whom Mary Ann once again rekindled her affair.

 In September 1871, Mary Ann’s husband, Frederick Cotton became ill and died two weeks later.
 Did he ever learn that he had been in a bigamous marriage?
 We will never know.

 Mary Ann was left to look after the three boys.

 She received relief payment for two of the boys – Frederick Junior and Charles as they were not her children.
 Further financial help came in the form of a lodger – Joseph Nattress, who moved in with them.
 During his stay Nattress seemingly became committed in his relationship to Mary Ann as he was persuaded to alter his will in Mary Ann’s favour.

 It was around this time that Mary Ann had started working as a nurse for an excise man called Mr Quick-Manning.
 There is some dispute about his name but he seems to have worked for a local brewery.
 He was recovering from small pox and she began nursing him back to health.